LiamMarrinan/Latin102/Quiz-1.md

     interfecti sunt

 4. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) ❌ - *go over*
+(Emphasize the circumstance, not the timing, of what Hercules did.) ❌ - *Attempted Correction*

-    Cum Hercules interfecit centaurum, is detulerunt deianiram.
+    Cum Hercules interfecisset centaurum, is detulerunt deianiram.

-5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌ -
+5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌ - *Attempted Correction*

     videret